TrustPoint-Project/trustpoint/docs/source/test_plan/test_cases_func_req.rst

 Test Idea
 """""""""

-To test the REST API for interacting with TrustPoint programmatically, we focus on verifying CRUD operations (Create, Read, Update, Delete) and additional actions like querying and filtering.
+To test the REST API for interacting with Trustpoint programmatically, we focus on verifying CRUD operations (Create, Read, Update, Delete) and additional actions like querying and filtering.
 We begin by validating that authorized API clients can authenticate successfully and perform each operation on digital identities.
 This includes creating a new identity,